92iziani/MiniShell_Project/minishell/README.md

 # MiniShell

-Ceci est un mini-shell réalisé en langage C.
+this is a mini-shell made with C.

 ## Building